ipfs-cluster/ipfs-cluster/README.md

     }
 ```

-The configuration file should probably be identical among all cluster members, except for the `id` and `private_key` fields.
+The configuration file should probably be identical among all cluster peers, except for the `id` and `private_key` fields.
 To facilitate configuration, `cluster_peers` may include its own address, but it does not have to.
 For additional information about the configuration format, see the [JSONConfig documentation](https://godoc.org/github.com/ipfs/ipfs-cluster#JSONConfig).

-Once every cluster member has the configuration in place, you can run `ipfs-cluster-service` to start the cluster.
+Once every cluster peer has the configuration in place, you can run `ipfs-cluster-service` to start the cluster.

 ### `ipfs-cluster-ctl`